johnnguyen2020/ComputerSystems/Assignment2_CDataStructures/README.md

 A 'queue' data structure is analogous to waiting in line at a grocery store.
 The first person to the checkout counter is served, followed by the next person, and then the next until the line is empty.
 A queue is what is known as a 'first-in first-out' (FIFO) data structure.
 Thus queues have a strict policy about how information is stored and accessed.

-For this assignment, you are going to implement a specific implementation of a queue using an array.
+For this assignment, you are going to implement a specific implementation of a queue using an array in the **myqueue.h** file.
 This data structure is also called a circular queue (specifically a ring buffer when the maximum storage size is fixed).

 Provided for you is a skeleton of the implementation queue_array.c that you will implement and test.